sonic-net/SONiC/doc/sfp-cmis/cmis-init.md

 to transceivers, while some take 3 seconds for activating the 4x100G mode, some require 15 seconds.
 Hence it's mandatory to support parallel processing.

-## Configuration and Management Requirements

-1. Show commands to display the  EEPROM and DOM information, as described in **Show Commands** section below.

 ## Warm Boot Requirements

 Functionality should continue to work across warm boot.